 explora Sacred Valley

-explora works to ensure the local communities benefit from tourism (including employment) and they enjoy good and happy relationships with them.
+explora works to ensure the local communities benefit from tourism (including employment) and have respectful and courteous relationships with them.
 As our vehicle meandered up the side of the mountain we stopped to offer a local lady a ride.
 She was from one of the small high altitude villages scattered throughout the Sacred Valley.

 Our local hitchhiker was wearing traditional Peruivan dress and looked like she was in her early 60’s.
 She was powering up the road quite quickly before climbing into the van.
 A half jog really.
 When we got to our destination, approximately 4,100m, we all clambered out including our guest.
 She waved goodbye and trotted off in her colourful attire, disappearing over the hill.
 This is where our slow paced hike across the Lloclla highlands began along with growing admiration for our nimble passenger.

 We started off with a moderate incline and I immediately felt effects of the altitude.
 Walking the first 100m felt as if someone was holding onto my backpack, slowing me down a little and making each step a little heavier than I was used to.
 After walking at a slow pace, allowing my body to get used to the thin air, the feeling subsided and the walk was very enjoyable just a bit slower than usual.
 I just had to remember to not push myself too hard and stay hydrated.